-The education level of Spring Creek citizens is a little higher than the average for US cities and towns: 23.46% of adults in Spring Creek have at least a bachelor's degree.
+The population of Spring Creek overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Spring Creek, 23.46% have at least a bachelor's degree.

 The per capita income in Spring Creek in 2010 was $37,328, which is wealthy relative to Nevada and the nation.
 This equates to an annual income of $149,312 for a family of four.